Tucuruí Dam: Indigenous Peoples

 Prior to the Dam's construction, farming and mining, supported by the lands which came to be flooded by the Dam, was the main way of life for peoples like the Parakan, Asurini and ParkatÍjÍ.
 Before construction of the dam began a study was conducted to analyze the impact the project would have on local communities in which it was determined that 900 tons of the 1,500 tons of fish that these communities relied upon for survival would no longer be accessible.
 Without agency in Brazilian society, these tribes were reliant upon others to advocate for their needs.
 This, of course, did not occur.

 Protests

 2007 Occupation of the Tucuruí Plant

-In 2007 a series of street demonstration organized by the Movement of Dam Affected People, Movimento dos Trabalhadores Rurais Sem Terra, and Via Campesina resulted in protestors occupying the Tucuruí plant for two days.
-The occupation resulted in a small win for protestors, as government officials agreed to meet with representatives if the Movement of Dam Affected People to end the protest.
+In 2007 a series of street demonstration organized by the Movement of Dam Affected People, Movimento dos Trabalhadores Rurais Sem Terra, and Via Campesina resulted in protesters occupying the Tucuruí plant for two days.
+The occupation resulted in a small win for protesters, as government officials agreed to meet with representatives if the Movement of Dam Affected People to end the protest.

 Occupation of the Piratininga Ranch

 In 2007 Movimento dos Trabalhadores Rurais Sem Terra occupied a ranch in Piratininga, São Paulo as a protest to the destruction of lands as a result of the Tucuruí Dam's construction.
-Through a process referred to as grilagem (translates to land-grabbing from Portuguese), which could be compared to a more violent form of gaining squatters rights in other countries, the protestors were able to occupy the land.
+Through a process referred to as grilagem (translates to land-grabbing from Portuguese), which could be compared to a more violent form of gaining squatters rights in other countries, the protesters were able to occupy the land.